WACTF/WACTF-development/README-Delivery.md

 # Uploading images/README's to the Registry

-you are encouraged to do this during development too
+Developers are encouraged to do this during development too

 - how to auth
 - use docker-compose push